AI-ROS/agv-visual-localization/README.md

 # agv-visual-localization
-Core packages for the Produtech Project, where, initially, the object is to build an AGV capable of getting its own localization based on Artificial Vision  (Under construction)
+Core packages for the Produtech Project, where, initially, the objective is to build an AGV capable of getting its own localization based on Artificial Vision  (Under construction)

 # Table of Contents
 - [Overview](#overview)